squaredvision/designos/README.md

 If content is not structured, it cannot scale.

----

-## Philosophy

-If everything is flexible, nothing is consistent.

-DesignOS introduces constraints so AI can produce better outputs.
+DesignOS introduces constraints so AI can produce consistent, high-quality outputs.

 ---